nashville-software-school/front-end-curriculum/26-movie-history/README.md

 1. You must be using Grunt to automate SASS compilation
 1. You must be using Grunt to automate Handlebar template compilation
 1. You must be using Grunt to automate your unit test suite - which means you must have unit tests for your code

+> **Instructor suggestion**:
+>
+> Draw the suggested UI for student teams to design towards.
+Something simple, perhaps naive.
+Also, remember the twist.